-If you opt to add pupils grouped by Year Group or Class, it simply means that you are able to sort the reading data results by Year Group or Class using MS Excel or similar, when you download the Results or the Participant data.
+If you opt to add pupils grouped by Year Group or Class, it simply means that you are able to sort the reading data results by Year Group or Class using Microsoft Excel or similar, when you download the results or the participant data.

 To sort by Year Group or Class, download the spreadsheet, and using the Sorting function to sort by different columns.
 This applies to both the Results data and the Participant data.

 Track My Read does not yet carry out this analysis – but we hope to add analytics in the future.

 Use ‘Class’ if you want to sort by House or any other named group.

 How do I send pupils their unique URL link?